-Comprehensive Examination & NUCCA X-Ray Studies
+Comprehensive Exam and NUCCA X-ray Studies

 Your first appointment consists of a comprehensive chiropractic examination, including a series of x-rays necessary for Dr. McCully to clearly determine a proper care plan.
 X-rays provide Dr. McCully with an objective diagnosis tool that will show the exact position of the Atlas to the base of the skull and the specific correction necessary for any misalignment.

 Report of Findings, Initial Correction, and Post Correction X-rays

 Your report of findings, initial correction, and post-correction x-rays will be scheduled on another day after your comprehensive NUCCA chiropractic examination and

 x-rays.
 This will allow for Dr. McCully to perform an analysis of the results of your physical exam and x-ray findings.
 Dr. McCully will share the results that he found with you.
 Your report of findings includes a detailed analysis of what you need in order to solve the problem that brought you into our office and what can be done to improve your spinal alignment.
 Dr. McCully will consider your current lifestyle choices, goals for the future, and challenges that are standing in your way.
 This is why his recommendations are extremely comprehensive and have the chance to be the solution that you have been seeking.
 You may invite a family member or friend to accompany you to this appointment, if you choose.

 Dr. McCully will administer your initial correction and then post-correction x-rays will be taken to assess the results of the correction.
 Anything else done during this visit will depend on Dr. McCully's recommendations and your consent.
 Stretching, exercise instruction, or other advice may be given as part of Dr. McCully's plan for you.